-The overall objective of the project is to:
+The overall objective of the project was to:

 (i) Collect qualitative and quantitative baseline information about the non-indigenous and indigenous species in the two areas of interest,

-(ii) Initiate a monitoring of the non-indigenous species in the 2 areas of interest.
+(ii) Initiate a monitoring of the non-indigenous species in the two areas of interest.

-The baseline survey and monitoring will aim at all Macroalgae, Angiosperms, Macroinvertebrates, and Fish taxa (free living and sessile; water column and benthic; in hard and soft substrates) which have to be identified to the lowest taxonomic level.
+The baseline survey and monitoring aimed at all Macroalgae, Angiosperms, Macroinvertebrates, and Fish taxa (free living and sessile; water column and benthic; in hard and soft substrates), which were identified to the lowest taxonomic level.